Build low-latency Vision AI applications using our new open-source Vision AI SDK. ⭐️ on GitHub

 Ultimately, a chat SDK must always be integrated into an existing product.
 Here’s a quick look at how each provider supports that process, particularly for React developers.

-PubNub previously offered a React component library, but this is being deprecated as of January 1, 2025.
-PubNub's new approach is based on UI-agnostic Chat SDKs across platforms like JavaScript, Swift, and Kotlin.
+After deprecating its React component library, PubNub's new approach is based on UI-agnostic Chat SDKs across platforms like JavaScript, Swift, and Kotlin.
 These SDKs focus on backend functionality, allowing developers to build or integrate their own frontend components using the frameworks of their choice.

 Stream takes a different approach.
 It offers a robust UI component library for React, complete with theming, extensibility, and documentation that accelerates integration.
 In fact, all of its SDKs for React, React Native, iOS, Android, Flutter, Angular, Unreal, and Unity include customizable UI kits designed to help teams build feature-rich messaging UIs quickly and reliably.